The Smaller and Lesser Known Cities of Spain Explored

-In the north of the country sits the impressive city of Zaragoza, which because it remains largely ignored by most tourists is still reasonably priced and perfect for those looking for budget holidays with a twist.
+In the north of the country sits the impressive city of Zaragoza, which because it remains largely ignored by most tourists is still reasonably priced and perfect for those looking for a budget-friendly holiday with a twist.

-The Romans have left their mark on the city which means that there are plenty of sites for you to explore.
+The Romans have left their mark on the city which means that there are plenty of ancient and historical sites for you to explore.

 What do you know about Bilbao?
-Perhaps more than you think you do once you explore the sights and events which make the city famous.
+Perhaps more than you think you do once you explore the sights and events which make this city famous.

 But if you are more of a daredevil, you may be tempted to coincide your trip to Bilbao with the infamous Running of the Bulls.

 Around twelve bulls are released in the town and the idea is to try and outrun them – but be warned, deaths from bull goring are not uncommon!
 In fact, it is best to avoid in all honesty!